PrimeTimeTran/next-blog/data/blog/mobile requirements.md

 ## Mobile Developer Checklist

-A list of skills/concepts I think it's important to understand before identifying myself as knowledgeable in that framework.
+A list of skills/concepts I believe are fundamental to understand before identifying myself as knowledgeable in a mobile framework.

-- React Native
-- Flutter
-- Android
-- iOS
+React Native, Flutter, Android, iOS.
+All frameworks I've used over the years.

+Each with their own programming languages, apis, tools, and conventions which have evolved over the years.

+Whether it's JS/TS for React Native, Dart for Flutter, Obj-C/Swift for iOS, Java/Kotlin for Android; the same skills are necessary for proficiently at using that framework.

 ### Intro